sylvesterterdoo/hello_Canada/README.md

 # Hello Canada

-Hello Canada is a simple demo app that showcases the provinces and territories of Canada.
+Hello Canada, is a simple demo app that showcases the provinces and territories of Canada.
 It was built using Create React App, a popular tool for bootstrapping React applications.

 ## Getting Started